 5. Do companies make voluntary ESG disclosures?

-Yes, many companies are now choosing to make additional public, voluntary disclosures, often in line with a particular standard it has adopted.
+Yes, many companies are now choosing to make additional public, voluntary disclosures, often in accordance with a particular standard they have adopted.

 These are usually a mix of quantitative and qualitative elements.
 For example, a company may publish quantitative statistics about the diversity of its workforce or the equity of its compensation structure.
 Or it might put robust data about its health & safety track record or financial amounts of donations to community charities in its annual report.